Startr/codezy/README.md

 # Contributing

-Thank you for considering contributing to smerge!
+Thank you for considering contributing to Codezy!
 It's as easy as creating a pull request.

 # License

 RIAC Cloud is licenced under the AGPLv3 and builds on SMERGE.

 SMERGE is licenced under the MIT license.
 Licence for third-party libraries may differ and those licences apply in those cases.